sheny2/Person-Project/README.md

-# My Person Coding Projects
+# My Personal Coding Projects

 This is a repo documenting some of the interesting coding work that I have done (both individually and collaboratively) over time.
 No guarantee that they are statistically related.
 See more details in specific files.